 Tours are a good way to get a different perspective of a local attraction.
-From chocolate to airplanes, there are several ways to get an insider's view of an establishment.
+From chocolate to airplanes, there are several ways to get an insider's view of Fort Wayne, Indiana.

 Who doesn't love chocolate?
 DeBrand Fine Chocolates offers weekly tours sure to entice all your senses.
 Tours are held at their Auburn Road location and typically last 30- 45 minutes.
 Cost is $5 per person, with each person receiving a rebate of $5 off a $10 or more purchase.
 We bet you can't have just one piece!
 I went with a group a few years ago and it was a big hit.
 Just don't come hungry!